By

 The ARCS Model identifies four essential strategy components for motivating instruction:

-- [A]ttention strategies for arousing and sustaining curiosity and interest;
+- [A]ttention strategies for stimulating and sustaining curiosity and interest;

 - [R]elevance strategies that link to learners' needs, interests, and motives;